RadoslawKieronski/DevOpsJenkins/Maven/README.md

 __Maven is looks for to the code that GIT previously downloaded and uses 'pom.xml' file to build JAR package.__

 **Implementing unit testing**

 <img width="326" alt="image" src="https://github.com/RadoslawKieronski/DevOpsJenkins/assets/64900997/dd8dd3b5-56b0-4a83-8507-a72fe3505720">

-goal 'test' maven test scan your project and do the test (test needs to be written by someone) In this case is written 'https://github.com/jenkins-docs/simple-java-maven-app/blob/master/src/test/java/com/mycompany/app/AppTest.java'
+goal 'test' maven scans your project and do the test (test needs to be written by someone)

+In this case is written 'https://github.com/jenkins-docs/simple-java-maven-app/blob/master/src/test/java/com/mycompany/app/AppTest.java'